siberianfox/tinygwiki/Connecting-TinyG.md

 **If you simply cannot connect try powering down the TinyG and quitting Coolterm (or your terminal program), powering back up and restarting the terminal.
 There is a known bug in the FTDI drivers that can cause this sometimes.**

+3. Verify you have flow control configured properly.
+The default flow control for TinyG is XON, which can be set by `$ex=1`.
+Enter `$ex` to see the setting.
+You must have XON flow control enabled on both the Coolterm terminal (`XON`) and on the TinyG board.
+RTS flow control is also available, and as with XON, both Coolterm and TinyG must be configured the same.
+On Coolterm this is the `CTS` setting, and is `$ex=2` on TinyG.

 ## Wire Your Motors
 First, turn off the power to TinyG.
 Never connect or disconnect anything (except possibly USB) with the power on.